Onedean/EAC/README.md

 ## Todo List:

-- [ ] We plan to release a basic space-time model (much more advanced than what we have now) in the coming months, so stay tuned! 🤫
+- [ ] We plan to release a spatio-temporal foundation model (much more advanced than what we have now) in the coming months, so stay tuned! 🤫

 ## Updates/News: